statmano/glitch-static-site-3-fastly/MIGRATE.md

 Use this repo if you have a static Glitch site you want to deploy to Fastly Compute, like a Glitch in Bio or Hello Eleventy remix.

-## Set up your repo and Codespace
+## Set up your repo

-* Fork the migration repo: https://github.com/glitchdotcom/glitch-static-site-to-fastly/
+* Fork the migration repo: [glitchdotcom/glitch-static-site-to-fastly](https://github.com/glitchdotcom/glitch-static-site-to-fastly/)
-* Export your Glitch project to your forked repo from the editor Tools menu https://help.glitch.com/s/article/Exporting-Projects-to-GitHub
+* Export your Glitch project to your forked repo from the editor Tools menu: [Glitch help docs export guide](https://help.glitch.com/s/article/Exporting-Projects-to-GitHub)
-* Merge your glitch branch into your main branch
+* Merge your `glitch` branch into your `main` branch
-* Remove a couple of files that might appear in your export and could complicate subsequent steps (make sure you’re on your glitch branch if you’re in GitHub):
+* Remove a couple of files that might appear in your export and could complicate subsequent steps:
   * `package-lock.json`
   * `shrinkwrap.yaml`

-Open your project in a GitHub Codespace by clicking **Code** on your new repo and creating a new codespace on your main branch.

 ## Update your images